How to Stay Updated on AI as a Software Developer — Without the Noise

 - Do I have to get it every day?

-- No. Each template has a delivery time and selectable weekdays — I'd start with Monday to Friday before standup.
+- No. Rhythm isn't part of the composing step at all — you pick it afterwards, in your template's settings, where each template has a delivery time and selectable weekdays.
+I'd start with Monday to Friday before standup.
 A weekly Monday digest works too if daily feels like too much.

 Your inbox, your editor